derekthecool/stimpack/README.md

 ## TODO

-- [o] Get nvim.dap working for debugging:
+- [ ] Get nvim.dap working for debugging:
   - [ ] csharp on Windows
   - [x] c on Linux
+- [ ] Adjust all vim.cmd blobs to lua api calls

 ## Customizing